 Midsommar is a full sensory-enveloping experience.
 They should really give you a handful of grass to fondle and some suspicious tea to sip at every screening to complete the effect.
 You’re dazzled and mesmerised by the visuals, from the vivid colours, the intricately detailed production design and the grotesque individual images burned directly onto your brain.
 The wall of sound encompassing scored music, foley artistry and the actors’ chilling vocalisations of their distress envelops you, traps you.

 Florence Pugh is simply sensational.
 Aster is unforgiving with the film’s shot construction, more often than not holding tight on her face and putting her through the emotional wringer in a long take.
 I’d say that Pugh takes Dani to some interesting places, but I’m not entirely convinced she was always in the driver’s seat, that the character and the process didn’t take over in some primal fashion.
 Dani’s fellow solstice tourists (Jack Raynor and Will Poulter stand out) are various shades of unlikeable and may well face symbolically appropriate fates in the end.
-Dani and Christian’s relationship is an interesting and contradictory one, neither party coming across well though Dani probably edges it in the sympathy stakes because of Christian’s low-key manipulation.
+Dani and Christian’s relationship is an interesting and contradictory one, though Dani edges it in the audience sympathy stakes by virtue of not being a manipulative bastard.